czrsd/filecrypt-link-unlocker/README.md

-# Link Unlocker
+# Link Unlocker - Filecrypt

-Link Unlocker is a Tampermonkey userscript that makes dealing with FileCrypt containers much easier.
+Link Unlocker is a Tampermonkey userscript that makes dealing with Filecrypt containers much easier.
 Instead of clicking every single download button, it collects all the links for you and shows them in one simple box with a copy button.

 It uses a small Node.js proxy server to decrypt .dlc files via [dcrypt.it](https://dcrypt.it/), because browsers can’t upload files directly to their API due to CORS restrictions.